rpclib/rpclib/doc/pages/primer.md

 So yes, this means that if you set `suppress_excpetions` to `true`, you might as well signal errors from handlers by throwing exceptions.
 Be advised, that `set_error` is still valid and remains the preferred way to do so.

-What exactly happens to the exception? `callme` will try to catch `std::exceptions` and use their `what()` members to get a string representation which it sets as an error.
+What exactly happens to the exception? `rpclib` will try to catch `std::exceptions` and use their `what()` members to get a string representation which it sets as an error.

 What if you throw something that is not a `std::exception`-descendant?
 First of all, shame on you.
-Second, `callme` will send an error message letting your clients know how that you threw something that is not a `std::exception` (*shaming you in front of your clients*).
+Second, `rpclib` will send an error message letting your clients know how that you threw something that is not a `std::exception` (*shaming you in front of your clients*).

 ## A more complicated server - Parallel mandelbrot-generation